momchil-terziev/momchil-terziev.github.io/Code/Near-wall-grid.md

 - ✅ if the tickbox is ticked, the Run analysis button displays the results from all methods to predict $$C_f$$ in the command window.
 - The 'Fill properties' button enters the fresh/salt water properties.

-Properties of water to input into the app.
 Salt water properties correspond to those given by the [ITTC at 15 degrees C](https://ittc.info/media/4048/75-02-01-03.pdf):

 | Property | Fresh water | Salt water | Air | Units |
 | -------- |-------------| ---------- | --- | ----- |